 No matter how minor the beak injury was, take the parrot to the vet no more than 24 hours after the injury.
 Never try to heal the injury yourself by applying casts, splints, or tape.

 A healthy beak is vital to a parrot’s life.
-A professional eye is needed to give guidance on aftercare.
+A vet is needed to give guidance on aftercare.
 In the meantime, here are some immediate things you can do to care for a parrot’s broken beak:

 If the beak is chipped and the damage seems to be minor, leave it alone.
-Even if you think you can glue the piece back on, it’s best to leave that kind of thing to the vet.
+Even if you think you can glue the piece back on, it’s best to leave this to the vet.

 Most glues are toxic and will only irritate the parrot’s injury, making things worse.
-Vets have a special, non-toxic adhesive that is safe to use on beaks and devoid of harmful fumes.
+Vets have a special, non-toxic adhesive that’s safe to use on beaks and devoid of harmful fumes.

-Major injuries cause bleeding and bring obvious discomfort to your parrot.
+Major injuries cause bleeding and introduce discomfort.
 Your priority is to stop the bleeding:

-- Apply pressure to the wound, or your bird might bleed to death
+- Apply pressure to the wound, or your parrot might bleed to death

 - Don’t rub the injury